top of page

 • Establish a reminder/confirmation call process.

-By outsourcing to a vendor like Engagex, you won’t have to worry about these things, because we already have the tools and process in place.
+By outsourcing to a vendor like Engagex, you won’t have to worry about these things because we already have the tools and processes in place.

-Each agency is unique - some agencies find great success setting their own appointments and others prefer to use an outside vendor.
+Each agency is unique - some agencies find great success setting their own appointments, while others prefer an outside vendor.

-Obviously, we prefer you to use Engagex to set these appointments (we are a business after all), and it usually ends up being more cost-effective, but like I said before, it’s totally do-able to set appointments in-house if you're willing to put in the extra effort.
+Obviously, we prefer you to use Engagex to set these appointments (we are a business, after all), and it's typically more cost-effective.
+Still, as I said before, setting appointments in-house is doable if you’re willing to put in the extra effort.

-Some of our customers actually use our services to call their harder to reach clients while their in-house callers reach out to others.
+Some customers use our services to call their harder-to-reach clients while their in-house callers reach out to others.

 Finding what works best for your agency is something only you can do.